01-edu/public/subjects/mobs/README.md

 ### Instructions

-Create a module `mob`, in which has to be present:
+Create a module `mobs`, in which has to be present:

 - a `Mob` structure which consists of:
   - a String `name`